treverson/ODNDash/README.md

 16) Clone this GIT with the command '*sudo git clone https://github.com/tluijf/ODNDash'*.
 17) Open the newly created folder ODNDash with '*cd ODNDash*/'.
 18) Before using the software, you have to enter your chosen username and password from step 4.
 Enter the following command to open the wallet_func.php file: '*sudo nano wallet_func.php*'.
 19) Find the row where it says: "*$user = 'user';*".
-Replace user with the username you chose in step 4.
+Replace 'user' with the username you chose in step 4, keep the ''.
 20) In the next row where it says: "*$password = 'password';*".
-Replace password with the password you chose in step 4.
+Replace 'password' with the password you chose in step 4, keep the ''.
 21) Exit and save the file with Ctrl+X, press Y for save changes, don't change the filename (press ENTER).

 You should now be able to access your private ODNDash via your browser.
 Browse to http://[ipaddress]/ODNDash/index.php.